What is the difference between manuka oil and tea tree oil?

 Manuka oil extracted from plants grown in New Zealand's East Cape region contain higher levels of triketones than oil from varieties grown elsewhere which make East Cape manuka oil one of the most powerful natural antibacterial solutions.

-Its antimicrobial, antibacterial, antiviral, and antifungal qualities also make manuka an ideal natural health solution for many of the same problems as tea tree oil and can be found here.
+Its antimicrobial, antibacterial, antiviral, and anti fungal qualities also make manuka an ideal natural health solution for many of the same problems for manuka oil and tea tree oil and can be found here.

 Triketones, flavonoids, and other enzymes are what give essential oils their antimicrobial, antifungal, and antibacterial properties.

-The Cawthron Institute in Nelson and the Otago University Microbiology Department have conducted extensive testing of East Cape manuka oil against a wide range of human pathogens and concluded that East Cape manuka oil was:-
+The Cawthron Institute in Nelson and the Otago University Microbiology Department have conducted extensive testing of East Cape manuka oil and tea tree oil against a wide range of human pathogens and concluded that East Cape manuka oil was:-

 20 - 30 times more active than Australian tea tree oil against gram positive bacteria